Public Offering of Shares

 Key Terms for the last Offer

-The total assets, including cash, were valued at $32.3 million for the 30 November 2017 (PDS).
-The Investor Net Asset Value (iNAV), after all liabilities, including long term contingent liabilities for Performance Fees, was $29.9 million, or $21.31 per share.
-The PDS Offer had a price per Share of $21.00, representing a discount on iNAV/share.
+Punakaiki Fund’s total assets, including cash, were valued at $40.6 million on 24 September 2018 for the October/November 2018 PDS.
+The Investor Net Asset Value (iNAV), after all liabilities, including long term contingent liabilities for Performance Fees, is $38.4 million, or $21.22 per share and the PDS Offer has a price per Share of $21.50.

 - This is an offering of Ordinary Shares in Punakaiki Fund.